Gurrasso/odin-json-parser/README.md

 # ODIN json parser

-A parser and stringifier for json using the odin language.
+A parser and stringifier for json for the odin language.

 ## Description

 This is a simple parser and stringifier for odin.
 This can be used to write json to a file or to read json from a file.
 It's still a work in progress but the base functionality is there.
 There is already a json parser inside of "core:encoding/json".

-The code is probably full of bugs and bad code but it works.
+The code is probably full of bugs, bad code and possibly memory leaks but it works.
 It also isn't very strict on your json syntax.

 ## Getting Started